 The E.S.
 Meyers Memorial Lecture is held as a free public event for all to attend and enjoy.
 It is tradition that at the conclusion of the lecture, guests are invited to make a donation, the funds of which will be donated to a charity of the speaker’s choosing.

 Scroll right to view past speakers.

 From its inception in 1936, the UQMS has maintained a significant and respected voice in medicine at a university, state and national level.
-The Society is led by an executive of 9 medical students and supported by a team of representatives and convenors in excess of 80 medical students.
+The Society is led by an executive of 10 medical students and supported by a team of representatives and convenors in excess of 80 medical students.
 While many traditions such as the annual May Ball, Sports Day and Trephine magazine have continued to the present day, the activities of the UQMS have expanded in recent years in response to student interest and diversity.
-Such additions include the establishment of an International Subcommittee, Research Network Subcommittee, the University of Queensland Surgical Interest Group and a satellite office at the Ipswich Campus.
-The UQMS is also committed to developing world health and Australian Indigenous health through the UQ United Nations Millennium Development Goals Project, a joint initiative between the UQMS and School of Medicine.
+Such additions include the establishment of the student health and wellbeing society UQ Mind and the University of Queensland Surgical Interest Group.
+With over 60 events per year to support medical students, the UQMS is here to provide a life outside of medicine!
 Visit the UQMS Website